Above and Below: Stories From Our Changing Bay

 Various print and transit ads.

 A FIELD GUIDE FOR IN & AROUND THE SAN FRANCISCO BAY

 To accompany to exhibit, I designed a Field Guide which intended to let the visitor explore specific geographic features and locales around the Bay after they have experienced the exhibit.
 The guide was distributed beyond the museum to schools and various science and nature NGOs by our primary content partner, the San Francisco Estuary Institute (SFEI).

 The design followed the exhibit look and feel closely.
-Dramatic photography from the air was utilized from the large format HD footage filmed by ORG by helicopter.
+Dramatic photography from the air was utilized from the large format HD footage filmed by helicopter.
 The camera traced the complete edge contours of the bay, and this short film was shown on loop at the entrance to the ABOVE gallery.